vradarserver/vrs/VirtualRadar.WinForms/BindingListView/_README.txt

 http://blw.sourceforge.net/

-I couldn't find the license on the site but the SourceForge project page indicates that it uses the original BSD license, which is:
+I couldn't find the license on the site but the SourceForge project page indicates that it uses the original BSD license, which would be:

 Copyright (c) 2006, Andrew Davey
 All rights reserved.